A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 The sixth button turns on the landscape.

-The eighth and ninth buttons allow you to see nebulae and marks of the planets of the solar system in the starry sky.
+The eighth and ninth buttons allow you to see nebulae and marks of planets of the solar system in the starry sky.

-Thirteenth turns on night mode
+Thirteen turns on night mode

-The next icon enables full screen mode.
+The following icon enables full screen mode.

 This is what the moon looks like when this option is selected.